LARGE RC HELICOPTERS

 • Crash resistant to a point, damage is likely under higher speed/energy crashes.

-• Can fly indoors in large rooms.
-Perfect size for gymnasiums.
+• Can fly indoors in very large rooms / gymnasiums.

-• Perfect size to fly in average to large size yards.
+• Nice size to fly in average to large size yards.

 • Low parts count.